tytydraco/yessleep/out/In_this_place_anyone_without_a_name_is_shot_on_sight_I_am_forced_to_pretend_that_I_still_remember_my_name.md

 The real Alex is dead, and even though it was not me who pulled the trigger, his blood is on my hands.
 Maybe Anna was right; he was going to die anyway.

-And about Anna… I couldn't bring myself to end her.
-It took her far too long to die.

-She carried with her a map and, more importantly, a card. *Access to the city gates*, it says.
+Anna carried with her a map and, more importantly, a card. *Access to the city gates*, it says.

 The twitching has gotten worse; it's almost uncontrollable now.
 And there is a certain hunger growing within me, though I don't know what it is or what it wants.
 Is this the *infection* the book spoke of?